cert-manager/cert-manager/design/release-notes/release-0.9/draft-release-notes.md

+The v0.9 release is one of our biggest yet, packed with new features and bug fixes!

+The introduction of the new CertificateRequest resource type is significant as it is a step towards where we want to be for 1.0, defining an API specification for Certificates and allowing anyone to implement their own issuers and CAs as first class citizens.

+This release includes changes from:

+* Aaron Gershman
+* Aled James
+* Artem Yarmoluk
+* Carlos Panato
+* Chris Abiad
+* Christopher Abiad
+* Crystal-Chun
+* Dan
+* Dobes Vandermeer
+* Hans Kristian Flaatten
+* Hays Clark
+* Ivan Wallis
+* James Munnelly
+* Joshua Van Leeuwen
+* Kevin Woo
+* Lachlan Cooper
+* Louis Taylor
+* Michael Cristina
+* Michael Tsang
+* PirateBread
+* Qiu Yu
+* Sergej Nikolaev
+* Solly Ross
+* Stefan Kolb
+* Steven Tobias
+* Stuart Hu
+* Till Wiese
+* kfoozminus

 ## Notable Items

 ### New CertificateRequest Resource

 A new resource has been introduced - `CertificateRequest` - that is used to request certificates using a raw x509 certificate signing request.
 This resource is not typically used by humans but rather by other controllers or services.
 For